Suzanne DiVasto Citre

 Amanda is passionate and strives to encourage her students to reach their full growth and potential as well as continuing to learn herself and pass on her knowledge of the ever-changing art that is dance.

 Samantha Ryan Campbell

-Samantha Ryan is a natural and engaging performer who takes the stage with enthusiasm and embraces all dance has to offer.
-This 22 year old former gymnast, turned dance entertainer, hails from Windsor, but not before stops in LA, Michigan, and NYC in an effort to discover what a career in dance might look like.
+Samantha Ryan is a natural performer and engaging teacher who embraces all dance has to offer.
+A former gymnast, turned dance entertainer, hails from Windsor, but not before stops in LA, Michigan, and NYC in an effort to discover what a career in dance might look like.